Pekulll/Perplexity-Assistant/README.md

 * Notify Each Response (persistent notification of outputs)
 * Custom System Prompt (short textual instruction override, up to 250 chars)
 * Allow Entities Access (if enabled, entity states summary is sent to the model)
-* Allow Actions On Entities (if enabled, `ACTION:` directives may be parsed/executed — implement parsing safely yourself)
+* Allow Actions On Entities (if enabled, `ACTION:` directives may be parsed and executed)

 ## 🔁 Options Flow (Post-Install)